Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Black hole perturbation theory: asymptotically-flat space-times

-for a Schwarzschild BH with one event horizon.
-Note that the boundary conditions and the tortoise coordinate differ in form from Eqs.~(\ref{boundary conditions}) and (\ref{tortoise coordinate}) when considering the Kerr metric, which we explicitly discuss in section~\ref{section: Kerr}.

-The derivation of the equation governing the ``first-order changes away from the Schwarzschild metric'' (the gravitational field perturbations of a Schwarzschild BH) was done in Ref.~\cite{PhysRev.108.1063}.
-Essentially, we consider a perturbating quantity $h_{\mu\nu}$ that is very small compared to the BH metric (i.e. $h_{\mu\nu} \ll g^{0}_{\mu\nu}$) such that the metric tensor of a linearly perturbed metric is given as:
+where $f(r) = 1 - 2M/r$ is the Schwarzschild metric function and $M$ is the BH mass in geometric units.
+We consider a perturbating quantity $h_{\mu\nu}$, which is small compared to the BH metric (i.e. $h_{\mu\nu} \ll g^{0}_{\mu\nu}$), such that the metric tensor of a linearly perturbed metric is given as~\cite{PhysRev.108.1063}: